Gopalkrishna-Hegde/ANZ-Assignments/README.md

 *daily load can be achive from python code

 * The code are just snipets its not entire code basis
 * data validation and data checks can be achive from test cases
+* we can convert as reusable components
+* Testing frmaework can be create from unittests